LittleBoGeek/LittleBoGeek/README.md

 **LittleBoGeek/LittleBoGeek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 My name is Nadia.
-I am a tech geek turned software engineer.
+I am a tech enthusiast turned software engineer.
 I like writing code and helping people and enjoy pursuing projects that allow me to combine both of those passions.
-My links:

 - 🌱 I’m currently studying computer science